- Scope out the fashion scene in Milan

 Thanks to the mild weather and pretty setting, the lake has long been a popular destination for the elite to build extravagant summer villas and lakefront palaces.
 You'll get to visit Villa Carlotta in Tremezzo, which boasts Japanese-style gardens, Villa Melzi in Bellagio with its wealth of historical Napoleonic relics, or Villa D'Este, a hotel of international renown.
 There's also Villa Balbanello in Lenno, an elegant and refined villa with a manicured garden draping over the rocky lakefront terrace.
 Villa Monastero has an eclectic style and a garden full of exotic trees, balustrades, and Venetian wells.

 Continue your tour in the city of Como, which lies on the southwest branch of the lake.
 Tour the Gothic 14th-century Cathedral of Como, sprawling Villa Olmo park and exhibition halls, and the Museo Didattico della Seta (Museum of Silk) with your local guide to learn about the region's historic silk industry.
 See the sights with a ride on the funicular railway and enjoy the views as you stroll on the waterfront promenade.

 After a full day, catch a transfer back to Milan in time for a relaxed evening stroll to the neighborhood wine bar.

-Continue to the Castello Sforzesco, a 15th-century castle and fortress which now houses a large art museum and works by Leonardo Da Vinci.
+Continue to the Castello Sforzesco, a 15th-century castle and fortress which now houses a prominent art museum and works by Leonardo da Vinci.